The Dutch version of this article has been published on Frankwatching, the most popular marketing & tech blog in the Netherlands, on April 7th, 2020.

-Google is prioritising health-related business and will therefore not be publishing any new reviews, review replies or new Q&As until further notice.
+Google is prioritizing health-related business and will therefore not be publishing any new reviews, review replies, or new Q&As until further notice.

 They do, however, created a special type of COVID-19 post that you will see in your GMB dashboard.
 Try to fit as much information as you can about the changed status of your business into your posts.

-We can’t empathise it enough: give as much relevant information as possible and be transparent.
-Keep updating your opening hours and contact details, and don’t forget to update your services if they change, like menu’s and if you are delivering.
+We can’t emphasize it enough: give as much relevant information as possible and be transparent.
+Keep updating your opening hours and contact details, and don’t forget to update your services if they change, like menus and if you are delivering.

 There are various ways of interacting with your online community and followers to stay visible and connected in these isolated times: